ajvillegas/easy-widget-columns/README.txt

 To define new rows, use the 'Widget Row' widget at the start of each new row.
 If the next widget after a row has a value of 'None', then you'll need to add a 'Widget Row' widget before it to close the row.
 The only time you don't have to use the 'Widget Row' widget is when the last widget in a row is also the last widget in your widget area or sidebar.

+To define new sub-rows within a widget row use the 'Sub-Row' widget at the start of each new sub-row.
+The Sub-Row widget only works within a widget row and has no effect when used outside of a widget row.

 **Note:** Please make sure that each widget inside each row has a 'Column width' value other than 'None' assigned to it, otherwise the HTML markup will break in the front-end.

 == Screenshots ==